kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0250 Oversales.md

 \(2\) The carrier fully informs the passenger of the amount of cash/check compensation that would otherwise be due and that the passenger may decline the transportation benefit and receive the cash/check payment; and

 \(3\) The carrier fully discloses all material restrictions, including but not limited to, administrative fees, advance purchase or capacity restrictions, and blackout dates applicable to the offer, on the use of such free or reduced rate transportation before the passenger decides to give up the cash/check payment in exchange for such transportation.
-(See also §250.9(c)).
+(See also [[Volume 4/A Economic regulations/0250 Oversales.md#§250.9   Written explanation of denied boarding compensation and boarding priorities, and verbal notification of denied boarding compensation.|§250.9]](c)).

 \(d\) The requirements of this section apply to passengers with “zero fare tickets.”
 The fare paid by these passengers for purposes of calculating denied boarding compensation shall be the lowest cash, check, or credit card payment charged for a ticket in the same class of service on that flight.

-\(e\) The Department of Transportation will review the maximum denied boarding compensation amounts prescribed in this part every two years except for the first review, which will take place in 2012 in order to put the reviews specified in this section on the same cycle as the reviews of domestic baggage liability limits specified in [[Volume 4/A Economic regulations/0254 Domestic baggage liability.md#§254.6   Periodic adjustments.|14 CFR 254.6]].
+\(e\) The Department of Transportation will review the maximum denied boarding compensation amounts prescribed in this part every two years except for the first review, which will take place in 2012 in order to put the reviews specified in this section on the same cycle as the reviews of domestic baggage liability limits specified in 14 CFR 254.6.
 The Department will use any increase in the Consumer Price Index for All Urban Consumers (CPI-U) as of July of each review year to calculate the increased maximum compensation amounts.
 The Department will use the following formula:

 \(1\) Current Denied Boarding Compensation limit in section 250.5(a)(2) multiplied by (a/b) rounded to the nearest \$25 where: